 DAVIDSON: That, by the way, was Ashraf Jundi(ph), the hot dog salesman.
 And what Peter Fisher explained to me is that that piece of paper - you and I know that piece of paper as a $5 bill - is a claim on the U.S. Federal Reserve Bank.

 DAVIDSON: Well, that's the weird thing.
 Up until the early '70s, and for most of banking history, it would have been a claim for a certain weight of gold or silver.
 But now that $5 is a claim for five dollars, for five units of what the Federal Reserve calls a dollar.

 INSKEEP: Wait a minute.
 In the past, that $5 bill was a sort of IOU, you can carry it around, it's lighter than gold, but at some point if you needed gold, you could go to the government and get gold for it.
 And you're saying that you get nothing for it now?

 DAVIDSON: Well, you get five dollars for it now.
 And this week, we talked to Neil Fergusson; he's this wonderful historian of money at Harvard.
 He says he used to be really confused about all of this, and one day he was at the British Museum in London, and he saw this clay tablet from ancient Mesopotamia that basically said this tablet represents the fact that one guy owes another guy a whole bunch of wheat.
 He said that is one of the first instances of money.

-Mr. NEIL FERGUSSON (Historian, Harvard University): Money, I suddenly realized, is a relationship.
-It's a relationship between the lender and a borrower, crystallized in some tangible object that is based on trust.
+DAVIDSON: Money, I suddenly realized, is a relationship.
+It's a relationship between a lender and a borrower, crystallized in some tangible object that is based on trust.